ICanBoogie/ActiveRecord/README.md

 $nodes = $models['nodes'];
 ```

-Models are instanciated on demand, so that you can define a hundred models an they will only by
+Models are instantiated on demand, so that you can define a hundred models an they will only by
-instanciated, along with their database connection, when needed.
+instantiated, along with their database connection, when needed.

 A `ModelNotDefined` exception is thrown in attempts to obtain a model which is not defined.